-Regardless of your reasons for relocation, moving to Japan can feel like a bear of a task to take on.
-Armed with the right information, however, you'll be enjoying life on the Asian island in no time.
-This guide will walk you through everything you need to know about the process of moving to Japan.
+Despite the challenges, armed with the right information, you'll be enjoying life on this Asian island in no time.
+This guide covers all you need to know about moving from the US to Japan.

 Japan is one of a few countries where the visa process is largely identical regardless of whether you’re British, Australian, American, or from the EU.
 It’s also one of the most straightforward.